niteshprajapat/emailbomber/README.md

 # emailbomber

-Firstly make sure, less secure app should be on .Otherwise , it doens't work .
+Firstly make sure, less secure app should be ON .Otherwise , it doens't work .